Odor in Well Water

 1. Open any hose bib or faucet until pump turns on.

-3. Using a 1 or 5-gallon bucket, open faucet and collect and measure all water discharged until the pump turns on.
+3. Using a 1 or 5-gallon bucket, open the faucet and collect and measure all water discharged until the pump turns on.

 6. Divide the number of gallons collected in Step 3 by the number of seconds in Step 5.